This tall, stately flowering plant, has a dark secret - it is believed to be one of the most poisonous plants grown in the UK.

 Toxicity: CAUTION, toxic if eaten/harmful via skin.
 All parts of this plant, including the pollen, are highly toxic.
 Always wear gloves and protective clothing when handling, planting, pruning or propagating Aconitum.
 For further information see The Poison Garden.

-Due to its toxicity, we do NOT recommend growing Aconitum in domestic household gardens.
+Due to its toxicity, Aconitums are not recommend growing in domestic household gardens.
 There are plenty of alternative plants of a similar colour and form that can be grown instead.

 As woodland plants they prefer a cool, damp, shady site but will tollerate sun if the soil is kept moist (but not water-logged) and well cultivated with organic matter.

 Cut down in autumn after flowering and dispose of plant waste with the utmost care.
-See Caution above.
+See Cautions above.

 Generally disease free.
 Can be affected by powdery mildews.